PaloAltoNetworks/pan.dev/products/access/docs/adem/examples/application-test/application-testuuid.md

 sidebar_label: Get an Application’s testUUID
 ---

 This API retrieves an application’s test UUID.
+This API does not have an impact on the UI as it only fetches the test ID and name.

 ## Request